zenml-io/blog.zenml.io/_posts/2022-03-28-zero-seven-zero-release.md

 stored.
 Importantly what this means is that ZenML now has system-wide profiles that let you register stacks to share across several of your projects!
-If you still want to manage your stacks for each project folder individually, profiles still let you do that as well.
+If you still want to manage your stacks for each project folder individually, profiles let you continue to do that as well.

 Most projects of any complexity will require passwords or tokens to access data and infrastructure, and for this purpose ZenML 0.7.0 introduces the Secrets